Each & every pans are oven safe up to some degree temperature. But, how do you know the oven safety point of a pan?

 - -Types of insulator cover lay on the skillets handle, or maybe they are cover less.

-Even many brands cast-iron cookware are safe till 550 F. Obviously, the cast-iron panhandles must not be wrapped with a plastic or silicone insulator.
+Many brands manufacture cast-iron skillets that are safe till 550 F. Obviously, the cast-iron panhandles must not be wrapped with a plastic or silicone insulator.

 The Teflon pans have a low-oven safety temperature point.
-If a panhandle is covered with thermal proof, insulated grips, it lowers down the oven safety point.
+If a pan-handle is covered with thermal proof, insulated grips, it lowers down oven safety point.

 However, if the pan-handle & cooking bowl is constructing with different metals, you have to think twice; before putting your pan in the oven.